Can only send pictures to a single phone number or email address

 Photo resolution: 8 mpxl

 Flash Type: No Glow IR

-The sample pictures you will see in this review are directly from the camera, via email.
 Any picture that is emailed from the camera is a compressed file, so the resolution and size are smaller.
 The full-size image will be saved on the sd card.
 The sample photos you will see here are a mix of full resolution and emailed photos.

 Cellular pictures are always hard to evaluate because of the pixelation from the compression of the file.
 However, day pictures are solid and possess decent color.
 Night pictures have good flash range and clarity.

 If you are wanting the camera for security surveillance, face recognition will be the toughest part for any infrared trail camera.
 Make sure you check out all our photos below.
 You will notice night pictures will greatly depend on how fast the subject is moving as to whether there will be blur or not.
 Overall, night pictures are good for a no glow infrared cellular camera, however, don't expect a perfectly clear picture to prosecute someone with.
 Cellular cameras are best for alerting you immediately when someone is in a place they aren't supposed to be, not for prosecution.